Can You Bring Skin Care Products On a Plane? 2023

 In theory, there is no limit to the number of skincare products that you can take on a plane.

-If the container is under 3.4oz / 100ml and all your liquids fit in a single 1-quart pack, then take as many as you like onto the aircraft.
+If the container is under 3.4 oz / 100ml and all your skincare fit in a single 1-quart sized bag, then take as many as you like onto the aircraft.

 Remember, you won’t be judged purely on the skincare products here.
 Every liquid that you take on the aircraft will count against your max 1-quart allowance.